 I mean, nothing you don’t allow can happen in your presence.
 Do you exercise that level of control at all times?
 Of course not.
 If the rotten kid wants to yell at his mother in the supermarket, you ignore it and go on about your business, but when the thug pulls a knife in the parking lot and threatens your spouse, you have the ability to control the situation, whether it results in using your firearm or not.
 Knowing you have the training and means to command your environment and control these situations results in peace of mind.

-Jeff Cooper also taught us, “Man fights with his mind, his hands and his weapons are merely extensions of his will.”
+Jeff Cooper, founder of Gunsite, also taught us, “Man fights with his mind, his hands and his weapons are merely extensions of his will.”

 Being prepared, trained and alert, you have the ability to assert your will over people and situations by expecting you might have to deal with…well, whatever comes your way.
 If you are mentally prepared, you have the means to act quickly.